Self-supervised Learning for Semi-supervised Temporal Language Grounding: Abstract

 \section{Abstract}

 Given a text description, Temporal Language Grounding (TLG) aims to localize temporal boundaries of the segments that contain the specified semantics in an untrimmed video.
-TLG is inherently a challenging task, as it requires to have comprehensive understanding of both video contents and text sentences.
-Previous works either tackle this task in a fully-supervised setting that requires a large amount of manual annotations or in a weakly supervised setting that cannot achieve satisfactory performance.
-To achieve good performance with limited annotations, we tackle this task in a semi-supervised way and propose a unified \textbf{S}emi-supervised \textbf{T}emporal \textbf{L}anguage \textbf{G}rounding (STLG) framework.
-STLG consists of two parts: (1) A pseudo label generation module that produces adaptive instant pseudo labels for unlabeled data based on predictions from a teacher model; (2) A self-supervised feature learning module with two sequential perturbations, i.e., time lagging and time scaling, for improving the video representation by inter-modal and intra-modal contrastive learning.
-We conduct experiments on the ActivityNet-CD-OOD and Charades-CD-OOD datasets and the results demonstrate that our proposed STLG framework achieve competitive performance compared to fully-supervised state-of-the-art methods with only a small portion of temporal annotations.
+TLG is inherently a challenging task, as it requires comprehensive understanding of both sentence semantics and video contents.
+Previous works either tackle this task in a fully-supervised setting that requires a large amount of temporal annotations or in a weakly-supervised setting that usually cannot achieve satisfactory performance.
+Since manual annotations are expensive, to cope with limited annotations, we tackle TLG in a semi-supervised way by incorporating self-supervised learning, and propose \textbf{S}elf-\textbf{S}upervised \textbf{S}emi-\textbf{S}upervised \textbf{T}emporal \textbf{L}anguage \textbf{G}rounding (S$^4$TLG).
+S$^4$TLG consists of two parts: (1) A pseudo label generation module that adaptively produces instant pseudo labels for unlabeled samples based on predictions from a teacher model; (2) A self-supervised feature learning module with inter-modal and intra-modal contrastive losses to learn video feature representations under the constraints of video content consistency and video-text alignment.
+We conduct extensive experiments on the ActivityNet-CD-OOD and Charades-CD-OOD datasets.
+The results demonstrate that our proposed S$^4$TLG can achieve competitive performance compared to fully-supervised state-of-the-art methods while only requiring a small portion of temporal annotations.